midnightchip/geosn0w.github.io/_posts/2018-04-21-Having-Fun-With-Arduino's-Memory.md

 <b>Abstract</b>

-Hi there!
-GeoSn0w here!
+Hello everyone, GeoSn0w here!
 There are times when you need to take a closer look at the address space of your Arduino development board.
 Small sketches may or may not render memory problems depending on the Arduino board you've got, but a fairly complex project can easily chew through the SRAM available and multiple allocations and deallocations using `malloc()` and `free()` may result in memory issues because the available free chunks may not be big enough to hold what you're about to allocate.